Breakdown of the symmetry constraint in a Floquet topological insulator: Discussion and conclusion

-In summary, we have proposed a Floquet-engineering scheme to break the symmetry constraint of topological superconductors.
-It is found that, by applying a periodic driving on a topological superconductor system belonging to the symmetry classes BDI and CII$'$, we can create first-order Majorana boundary modes without changing any symmetry.
-We have further discovered that, after releasing the system from the symmetry constraint, diverse exotic hybrid-order topological superconductor phases with coexisting first-order Majorana boundary modes and second-order Majorana corner modes not only in two different quasienergy gaps but also in one single gap are present in our periodically driven system.
-Refreshing one's general belief on the classification rule of the topological superconductors set by symmetries, our Floquet-engineering scheme opens a door to explore exotic topological superconductors and prompts the simulation and application of Majorana modes, in particular with regard to overcoming the limitations set by unchangeable symmetries of the fabricated materials.
+In summary, we have proposed a Floquet-engineering scheme to break the symmetry constraint of topological insulators.
+It is found that, by applying a periodic driving on a topological insulator system belonging to the symmetry classes BDI and CII$'$, we can create first-order helical boundary modes without changing any symmetry.
+We have further discovered that, after releasing the system from the symmetry constraint, diverse exotic hybrid-order topological insulator phases with coexisting first-order helical boundary modes and second-order corner modes not only in two different quasienergy gaps but also in one single gap are present in our periodically driven system.
+Refreshing one's general belief on the classification rule of the topological insulators set by symmetries, our Floquet-engineering scheme opens a door to explore exotic topological insulators and prompts the simulation and application of topological modes, in particular with regard to overcoming the limitations set by unchangeable symmetries of the fabricated materials.